 Explain to students that when examining an image, information or clues can be gathered and used to make inferences about the subject matter (a person, an event, a setting) and even an author’s point of view.
 For example, we can find clues in images from objects, positioning of objects and characters, facial expressions, setting, lines and vectors, character, physical features, colours, symbolism and modality of image.
 We combine our knowledge of visual texts with clues from the image, as well as our background knowledge, to make inferences.
 Teachers choose a range of images, with various levels of complexity, to support and challenge students.
 For example, choose images which include symbols or which could infer symbolic meaning.

-in pairs students discuss their image or images, making inferences about the subject matter (people/places/event), purpose, audience and context of the image as well as the author’s intent or perspective.
+Think-Pair-Share: in pairs students discuss their image or images, making inferences about the subject matter (people/places/event), purpose, audience and context of the image as well as the author’s intent or perspective.
 Students then share their ideas in a class discussion.
 A graphic organiser such as a concept map can be used to collate ideas.

 The teacher logs on to the New York Times’ ‘What’s Going on in This Picture?’ website (www.nytimes.com/column/learning-whats-going-on-in-this-picture).
 Ensure the images are checked prior to teaching to make sure they are appropriate.
 Updated regularly throughout each week, a range of images without captions are available for students to use for inference.